scala/scala3/docs/docs/internals/core-data-structures.md

+---
+layout: doc-page
+title: Core Data Structures
+---

 (The following is work in progress)

 ## Symbols and SymDenotations

  - why symbols are not enough: their contents change all the time
- - they change themselvesSo a `Symbol
+ - they change themselvesSo a `Symbol`
  - reference: string + sig